kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 Scaling down a RayCluster won’t involve the creation of Workload Slices, instead it’ll involve an update to the current workload, no requeuing.

-1. Compare job's PodSet.Count vs Workload.Spec.PodSets[1].Count (worker group) inside the jobframework generic reconciler.
+1. Compare Pod Counts: Within the job framework, check if the PodSet.Count of the job matches the Workload.Spec.PodSets[1].Count (worker group).
-2. Call *updateWorkloadToMatchJob()*, this will construct and update the workload and in turn update the PodSet Count field.
-3. Inside the *Update()* method from the *workload_controller* update the workload in cache and in queue.
-By updating the workload in cache this will update the cluster queue resource usage and by updating the workload in queue this will trigger the scheduler so that it re-assigns the flavors to the already assumed workload and in this way PodSetAssignments will be updated by applying admission based on the new assignments.
+2. Synchronize Workload: If the pod counts don't match, update the workload to align with the job's PodSet.Count.
+3. Trigger Resource Updates:  By updating the workload in cache and in queue, we'll signal the following:
+- The cluster queue resource usage should recalculate, ensuring accurate resource management.
+- The scheduler should re-evaluate and update PodSetAssignments related to the workload.

 #### Job controller